 Thomas Fahr Steyer, who has identified as Jewish, was born in 1957 and is a businessman, philanthropist, and activist.
+On February 29, 2020 he announced that he was dropping out of the 2020 presidential race.

 Tom Steyer’s father was Jewish and was part of the team that prosecuted Nazi war criminals in Nuremberg after WWII.
 He graduated from Yale University in economics and political science, and later received his MBA from Stanford Business School.